 CPM Enabler version 3.0 Conversation Function provides the following changes and enhancements:

 Align with GSMA RCS use cases and remove features that are not needed.

+Supports Super Pager Mode CPM Standalone Message.
+Pager Mode CPM Standalone Message can exceed 1300 bytes if the CPM Client has positive knowledge of the use of a ‘connection-oriented transport protocol’ in every hop of the path towards the recipient, as defined in [RFC 3428]

 Format of CPM Conversation Items

 CPM Standalone Message

 A CPM Standalone Message is either a Pager Mode CPM Standalone Message carried in a SIP MESSAGE request as described in [RFC3428] or a Large Message Mode CPM Standalone Message.

+If the size of a CPM Standalone Message is less than 1300 bytes (i.e. Legacy Pager Mode) or the Super Pager Mode are supported by both the client and the network and the size of CPM Standalone Message is less than the limitation of Super Pager Mode, the CPM client SHALL use Pager Mode, otherwise it SHALL use Large Message Mode.

-The size of a Pager Mode CPM Standalone Message should not exceed 1300 bytes.
-If a CPM Standalone Message is larger than 1300 bytes, the contents of the message are not inserted into the SIP MESSAGE request but are carried via MSRP as defined in [RFC4975] and [RFC6714].
+In Large Message Mode, the contents of the message are not inserted into the SIP MESSAGE request but are carried via MSRP as defined in [RFC4975] and [RFC6714].
 In that case, a SIP session is established between the interested parties (sender and all receivers) with MSRP as the Media Stream.
 The CPM Standalone Message contents are then transmitted via MSRP, using chunking if necessary.
 The MSRP chunk size MAY be negotiated between endpoints, to determine the maximum MSRP chunk size to be used in a SIP session, as described in section 5.2.1 “SDP Contents for CPM Sessions”.
 This SIP session should not be confused with a CPM Session as no CPM Session is established.
 The SIP session is only used to transmit exactly one Large Message Mode CPM Standalone Message after which the SIP session is torn down.
 The CPM Standalone Message contents are contained in a CPIM wrapper as defined in [RFC3862].

 CPM Session